InnovationEvent/Instructions/README.md

 * You MUST have administrative rights on the machine
 * You MUST be able to connect to public wi-fi
 * You MUST install/setup various software that will be needed for workshop
-* You MUST have basic knowledge/understanding of programming
+* You MUST be comfortable with coding

 If you do not meet the above requirements, we suggest that you un-register and plan for a future event as you would not benefit from the workshop.